 While the American Diabetes Association and other organizations recommend specific targets for LDL, HDL and triglycerides, the best way to get a good idea of your risk for heart disease is to get an extended panel of your lipids (not just HDL, LDL and TG, but also Apo-B, LDL-p) and consider your family history, your blood pressure, and blood glucose levels.

-And be aware, cholesterol lowering medications can cause side effects (one of which CAN include elevated glucose levels), so be sure to discuss concerns with your physician.
+Also, be aware, cholesterol lowering medications can cause side effects (one of which CAN include elevated glucose levels), so be sure to discuss concerns with your physician.
 Some research has also shown they are not as effective as made out to be, but we'll save that for another controversial discussion.
 Additionally, if you are taking a statin, it is recommended to take a CoQ10 supplement since statins reduce the body’s ability to synthesize this key enzyme.

 Please pin, tweet or share this info to help others.
 Thanks!